ajmssc/bitcoin-inspector/README.md

 ## Realtime Processing
 ![alt tag](github/images/storm.png)

-I used Apache Storm to provide real-time aggregates and do simple data processing
+I used **Apache Storm** to provide real-time aggregates and do simple data processing
-- A Storm Spout reads data from the Kafka "realtime" topic
+- A single **Storm Spout** reads data from the Kafka "realtime" topic
-- 1 Storm Bolt collects periodic metrics and statistics and stores them in HBase
+- 1 **Storm Bolt** collects periodic metrics and statistics and stores them in HBase
-- 1 Storm Bolt monitors incoming transactions and stores them in HBase.
-The table has a TTL of 120s to automatically clear old transactions.
+- 1 **Storm Bolt** monitors incoming transactions and stores them in HBase.
+The table has a **TTL of 120s** which automatically clears old transactions.
-- The Storm topology is loaded via streamparse.
+- The Storm topology is loaded via **StreamParse**.

 ## Install And Setup: